-- The foundational course in Women's, Gender, and Sexuality Studies (WMGS 205a); - One course in feminist research methodologies (WMGS 208b, the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies, or an alternative); - One graduate course outside Sociology listed as an elective in Women's, Gender, and Sexuality Studies; - One graduate Sociology course listed as an elective in Women's, Gender, and Sexuality Studies; - Three other regular graduate Sociology courses: one in theory, one outside the area of gender, and one elective that could be a directed reading course; - One other graduate elective of the student's choice. - For upper-division courses (numbered 100 to 199) to count for graduate credit, the student must meet with the course instructor in order to formulate a course enhancement plan.
+- The foundational course in Women's, Gender, and Sexuality Studies (WGS 205a); - One course in feminist research methodologies (WGS 208b, the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies); - One graduate course outside Sociology listed as an elective in Women's, Gender, and Sexuality Studies; - One graduate Sociology course listed as an elective in Women's, Gender, and Sexuality Studies; - Three other regular graduate Sociology courses: one in theory, one outside the area of gender, and one elective that could be a directed reading course; - One other graduate elective of the student's choice. - For upper-division courses (numbered 100 to 199) to count for graduate credit, the student must meet with the course instructor in order to formulate a course enhancement plan.
 This plan will include additional readings and assignments, and/or written work of at least 20 pages.
 Once the student has met with the course instructor, the student must submit a petition requesting that the course count as a graduate level course.
 The Graduate Committee will review the petition and make a determination.
 This will all take place either prior to the first class, or by the end of the first week of class.

 Also required is submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
 The paper will be read by two faculty members, at least one of whom is a member of the Department of Sociology and at least one of whom is a member of the Women's, Gender, and Sexuality Studies core or affiliate faculty.
 Once the paper has been completed, students must submit the signed Sociology Master's Degree Completion Form to the Sociology Graduate Administrator, and the signed WGS Master's Paper Approval Form to the WGS Program Administrator.
-Students have the option of depositing the completed Master's paper in the University's Institutional Repository.
-Students who wish to do so should discuss this option with their MA paper advisor, after which the advisor will need to inform LTS that the paper will be deposited.